hydephp/develop/docs/advanced-features/introduction.md

 [//]: # (This would be better suited for a component, but it's a fun experiment for now)
 [Blade]: <ul>@foreach(glob(\Hyde\Hyde::path('docs/advanced-features/*.md')) as $file) <li> <a href="{{ basename($file, '.md') }}.html"> {{ \Hyde\Hyde::makeTitle(basename($file, '.md')) }} </a> </li> @endforeach</ul>

+### Disclaimer

+These chapters are written for power users and contributors.
+If you're just looking to get a site up and running, you can safely skip this section.
+The documentation here will cover advanced topics under the presumption that the reader has a basic to intermediate understanding of programming, as well as PHP and to some extent Laravel.